vacu9708/Study-records/Database/DBMS/readme.md

 ## Entity integrity constraints
 The Entity Integrity Constraint ensures that the primary key cannot be null so that it can be used to identify tuples in a table.
 ## Referential Integrity Constraints
-Referential integrity states that all references are valid by requiring that the referenced value exist.
+Referential integrity states that referenced keys must exist.
-- Cascading deletion
-- Set null
-- Preventing the deletion
 ## Domain constraint
 is a limit on the values that a certain variable can take
 ## Key constraint